 While meeting some stranger and starting a conversation, you might tend to reveal much more than the desired amount.
 If you are loud enough, assuming by the adrenaline rush of meeting a new person, you might tend to leak out your information to people around you.
 Beware while giving your personal information to anyone and only provide it whenever and wherever needed.

 It sounds fishy at first, but this has a considerable advantage.
 Might sites tend to ask you for your email id and signup so that you can view the site to gain information.
 As this cannot be bypassed, you should generate two email ids, one for personal use and banking.
 While doing so, you are at minimal risk of getting phished, and your data is secured.

 Though financial institutions charge a small fee, SMS or email alerts can prove beneficial.
 Getting live updates about your transactions can help you detect abnormalities and can keep your money secured.

 Keep Your Credit Scores Minimal

 Maintaining a low profile can sometimes help you stay safe.
 This can be implied to your credit scores as well.
-Keeping a lower score can prevent you from being a target of the identity thieves as they tend to fetch a bigger fish.
+Keeping a lower score can prevent you from being a target of identity thieves as they tend to fetch bigger fish.
 Thus, ensure your credit scores are moderate and not too high.

 Thus, you do not need to be Enola Holmes to keep your privacy safe, but simple hacks can save you in the long run.
-Your identity and data are of great value; make sure you keep it safe like your precious stuff.
+Your identity and data are of great value; make sure you keep them safe like your precious stuff.
 Remember, the internet and businesses depend on your data.